Broccoli is my favorite vegetable. I know, I sound so earnest. I didn’t say it was my favorite food, just my favorite vegetable. But I do love it so.

 Large pinch of dried crushed red pepper

-Preheat oven to 450°F. Toss broccoli and 3 tbsp. olive oil in large bowl to coat.
-Sprinkle with salt and pepper.
-Transfer to rimmed baking sheet.
+Preheat oven to 450°F. Place broccoli in a large baking sheet.
+Drizzle with the olive oil and then sprinkle with a large pinch of salt and a few grinds of pepper.
 Roast 15 minutes.
-Stir remaining 1/2 tbsp. oil, garlic, and red pepper in small bowl.
-Drizzle garlic mixture over broccoli; toss to caot.
-Roast until broccoli is beginning to brown, about 8 minutes longer.
+Remove sheet from oven and sprinkle with the garlic and red pepper flakes.
+Roast until broccoli is beginning to brown, about 5-8 minutes longer.
 Season to taste with salt and pepper.
 Serve immediately.

 Comment by The Leftoverist — July 17, 2009 @ 4:17 am